stackhpc/ansible-slurm-appliance/docs/opentofu-remote-state.md

 ## S3

 For clouds with S3-compatible object storage (e.g. Ceph with [radosgw](https://docs.ceph.com/en/latest/radosgw/)) the S3 backend can be used.
-This approach uses a bucket per environment.
+This approach uses a bucket per environment and derives credentials from OpenStack credentials, meaning no backend-specific per-checkout configuration is required.

-With the environment activated:

-1. Create a bucket:
+### Initial setup

+1. Create an S3 bucket matching the current environment name:

     ```shell
-    export TF_STATE_NAME="$(basename $APPLIANCES_ENVIRONMENT_ROOT)"
-    openstack container create $TF_STATE_NAME
+    openstack container create $(basename $APPLIANCES_ENVIRONMENT_ROOT)
+    ```

-2. Create credentials:
+2. Create `ec2` credentials:

     ```shell
     openstack ec2 credentials create
     ```

-    From the returned values, set:
+    and make a note of the `access` field returned.

+3. Create the backend file:

     ```shell
-    export AWS_ACCESS_KEY_ID= # "access" value
-    export AWS_SECRET_ACCESS_KEY= # "secret" value
+    cp environments/site/tofu/example-backends/s3.tf environments/$ENV/tofu
     ```

-    Note these are available any time by running:

-    ```shell
-    openstack ec2 credentials list
+4. Modify `environments/$ENV/tofu/s3.tf` to set the default for `s3_backend_endpoint`.
+   This is the radosgw address.
+If not known it can be determined by creating a public bucket, and then getting the URL using
+    Project > Containers > (your public bucket) > Link
+   which provides an URL of the form `https://$ENDPOINT/swift/...`.

+5. Add the following to `environments/$ENV/activate`:

+    ```bash
+    export AWS_ACCESS_KEY_ID=$EC2_CREDENTIALS_ACCESS
+    export AWS_SECRET_ACCESS_KEY=$(openstack ec2 credentials show $AWS_ACCESS_KEY_ID -f value -c secret)
     ```

-    TODO: Think about automating these into the activate script??

-3. Create a backend file and commit it, for example:

-    ```terraform
-    # environments/$ENV/tofu/backend.tf:
-    terraform {
-        backend "s3" {
-            endpoint = "leafcloud.store"
-            bucket = "$ENV" # ** replace with environment name **
-            key    = "environment.tfstate"
-            region = "dummy"

-            skip_region_validation = true
-            skip_credentials_validation = true
-            force_path_style = true
-        }
-    }
-    ```

-    Note that:
-    - `endpoint` is the radosgw address.
-If not known this can be determined by
-      creating a public bucket, and then getting the URL using
-      Project > Containers > (your public container) > Link, which provides an
-      URL of the form `https://$ENDPOINT/swift/...`.
-      `/swift`.
-    - `region` is required but not used in radosgw, hence `skip_region_validation`.
-    - `key` is an arbitrary state file name
-    - `skip_credentials_validation`: Disables STS - this may or may not be
-      required depending on the radosgw configuration.
-    - `force_path_style`: May or may not be required depending on the radosgw
-      configuration.

-4. Run:
+    replacing `$EC2_CREDENTIALS_ACCESS` with the `access` field of the created credentials.

+    This avoids these credentials being persisted in local files.

+6. Copy the lines above into your shell to set them for your current shell.

+7. With the environment activated, initialise OpenTofu.

+    If no local state exists run:

     ```shell
+    cd environments/$ENV/tofu/
     tofu init
     ```

+    otherwise append `-migrate-state` to the `init` command to attempt to copy local state to the new backend.

+8. If this fails, try setting `use_path_style = true` in `environments/$ENV/tofu/s3.tf`.

+9. Once it works, commit `environments/$ENV/tofu/s3.tf` and `environments/$ENV/activate`.

-    OpenTofu is now configured to use the cloud's S3 to store state for this
+OpenTofu is now configured to use the cloud's S3-compatible storage to store state for this environment.
-    environment.

-TODO: consider bucket versioning??
-TODO: consider whether we should use a single bucket for both stg and prd to make
-testing better??

-TODO: understand -reconfigure vs -migrate-state?
+Repeat for each environment needing remote state.

+For more configuration options, see the OpenTofu [s3 backend docs](https://opentofu.org/docs/language/settings/backends/s3/).

+### Per-checkout configuration

+The ec2 credentials will automatically be loaded when activating the environment.
+For a new checkout simply initialise OpenTofu as normal as described in step 7 above.